kishore-analyst/SQL-Project/README.md

 # SQL Project Repository

 Welcome to my SQL project repository!
 This repository contains structured SQL projects aimed at exploring data for business insights.
-The projects involve real-world scenarios and use SQL for data extraction, transformation, and analysis.
+The projects involve real-world scenarios and use SQL for extracting insights and data analysis for data-driven decision making.

 ## Project Overview

-### 📊 Project 1: Sales Performance Analysis
+### 📊 Project 1: eCommerce Data Analysis

-This project focuses on analyzing a retail company's sales data to uncover trends, performance metrics, and opportunities for improvement.
+This project focuses on analyzing a eCommerce's sales data to uncover trends, performance metrics, and opportunities for improvement.
 Key tasks include:

 - Writing complex SQL queries using **JOINs**, **GROUP BY**, **HAVING**, **subqueries**, and **window functions**
 - Identifying top-selling products, regions, and time periods